Pattern-Projects/volunteer-fsf-project/README.md

 To deploy your own instance of volunteer-fsf-project take a little effort.
 It is suggested that you use [Heroku](http://heroku.com) for your deplyment as the project was developed with that in mind.

->>> Some work required here as with config vars some of these steps aren't required <<<
+>>> Some work required here - with config vars some of these steps aren't required <<<

 Deployment requires some preparation.
 Before following the steps below ensure you have done the following:
-1. Clone the volunteer-fsf-project git repo onto your local machine
+1. A development environment with Python 3.6.8 or higher installed
-2. Open or Create a Heroku account at heroku.com
+1. Open or Create a Heroku account at heroku.com
-3. Have an existing Github account from github.com
+2. Have an existing Github account from github.com
-4. Fork a copy of volunteer-fsf-project to you github
+3. Fork a copy of volunteer-fsf-project to you github
+4. Clone your fork of the volunteer-fsf-project git repo onto your developement environment

 There are two ways of deploying to Heroku:
 1. [Through Heroku's Web Dashboard](#Heroku-Web-Dashboard-Deployment) available on most OS